Murrilwane Wildlife Sanctuary

 AfricaSeychelles

-The Seychelles National Botanical Gardens, located in Mont Fleuri near the capital city of Victoria in the Republic of Seychelles, is the country’s oldest national park and a must-see spot for nature lovers and tourists alike.Established in 1901, it has long been cherished as a place where visitors can experience Seychelles’ rich flora and ecosystems.
+The Seychelles National Botanical Gardens, located in Mont Fleuri near Victoria, the capital of the Republic of Seychelles, is the oldest national park in the Seychelles and a must-see spot for nature lovers and tourists.Established in 1901, it is cherished by many as a place to experience the rich flora and ecosystem of the Seychelles.

 History and Background

-The Seychelles National Botanical Gardens was founded in 1901 by Paul Evenor Rivalz Dupont, an agricultural engineer from Mauritius.As the Director of Agriculture in Seychelles, he established this facility with the aim of advancing agriculture and studying plant diversity.Initially started as an agricultural station, it was developed into a park in the mid-20th century and has since evolved into the beautiful gardens seen today.
+The Seychelles National Botanical Gardens was established in 1901 by Paul Evenor Rivalz Dupont, an agricultural engineer from Mauritius.As the Director of Agriculture of the Seychelles, he founded this facility with the aim of agricultural development and the study of plant diversity.It started as an agricultural station at its establishment, was developed into a park by the mid-20th century, and evolved into the beautiful gardens as seen today.

 Plant and ecosystem diversity

-• Coco de MerA type of palm with the world’s largest seed, it is an iconic plant of Seychelles.In 1956, the Duke of Edinburgh (husband of Queen Elizabeth II) planted a seedling of this plant.
+• Coco de MerIt is a type of palm with the world's largest seed and is an iconic plant of the Seychelles.In 1956, the Duke of Edinburgh (husband of Elizabeth II) planted a sapling of this plant.

-• Traveller’s TreeNative to Madagascar, this plant can store up to two liters of water in its leaf stalks.
+• Traveller’s TreeA plant native to Madagascar, capable of storing up to 2 liters of water in its leaf stalks.

-Additionally, the gardens feature many spice and fruit trees, filling the air with the fragrances of nutmeg, vanilla, cloves, and more.These plants are deeply connected to Seychelles’ agriculture and culture, allowing visitors to sense the history behind them.
+Additionally, the garden features many spice and fruit trees, with the aromas of nutmeg, vanilla, and cloves filling the air.These plants are deeply connected to Seychelles' agriculture and culture, allowing visitors to sense its history.

 Interacting with animals

-At the Seychelles National Botanical Gardens, visitors can also enjoy interactions with animals.The most famous among them is the Aldabra Giant Tortoise, which is kept in a dedicated area within the gardens.These tortoises are endemic to the Aldabra Atoll in Seychelles and are renowned for their longevity.Visitors can feed them and observe them up close.
+At the Seychelles National Botanical Garden, visitors can also enjoy interactions with animals.Particularly famous are the Aldabra Giant Tortoises, which are kept in a dedicated area within the garden.These tortoises are an endemic species inhabiting the Aldabra Atoll of Seychelles and are known for their long lifespan.Visitors can feed them and observe them up close.

 Attractions and Facilities

-The Seychelles National Botanical Gardens offers many attractions that captivate its visitors.Among them, the following facilities are particularly noteworthy.
+The Seychelles National Botanical Garden has many attractions that captivate visitors.Among these, the following facilities are particularly noteworthy.

-• Spice GardenSpice plants such as nutmeg, cloves, and vanilla are cultivated here, creating a fragrant atmosphere throughout the area.
+• Spice GardenSpice plants such as nutmeg, cloves, and vanilla are cultivated here, creating an aromatic space.

-• Fruit GardenMango, papaya, banana, and other tropical fruit trees line the garden, allowing visitors to enjoy their vibrant fruits.
+• Fruit GardenRows of tropical fruit trees such as mango, papaya, and banana allow visitors to enjoy their vibrant fruits.

-These facilities serve as valuable places to gain a deeper understanding of Seychelles' agriculture and plant culture.
+These facilities are valuable places for gaining a deeper understanding of Seychelles' agriculture and plant culture.

 Access and Basic Information